mdn/webextensions-examples/data-collection-consent/README.md

 ## For Firefox reviewers

-A list of third party dependencies can be found in `/SOURCES.md`.
+A list of third-party dependencies is in `/SOURCES.md`.